Store

 That’s one thing that can cause dysbiosis of the microbiome.
 But so can chronic stress.

-Chronic stress is the root cause of overall NEM dysregulation as well as Adrenal Fatigue Syndrome (AFS).
-AFS happens when your adrenal glands, which are part of your Hormone Circuit, become exhausted after working hard to produce more and more cortisol.
+Chronic stress is the root cause of overall NEM dysregulation as well as Adrenal Fatigue (AF).
+Adrenal Fatigue happens when your adrenal glands, which are part of your Hormone Circuit, become exhausted after working hard to produce more and more cortisol.
 Cortisol is your body’s main anti-stress hormone.

-Symptoms of AFS include fatigue, insomnia, weight gain, brain fog, anxiety, mild depression, heart palpitations, hypoglycemia, salt and sugar cravings, low libido, PMS, infertility, hair loss, dry skin, food and drug sensitivities, lowered immunity, and an inability to handle stress.
+Symptoms of Adrenal Fatigue include fatigue, insomnia, weight gain, brain fog, anxiety, mild depression, heart palpitations, hypoglycemia, salt and sugar cravings, low libido, PMS, infertility, hair loss, dry skin, food and drug sensitivities, lowered immunity, and an inability to handle stress.

 With regards to your Neuroaffect Circuit specifically, chronic stress can lead to its dysregulation.
 That can then produce mental health and neurological issues, such as panic attacks, anxiety, and insomnia.
 And, by way of the neurotransmitter norepinephrine, can lead to heart palpitations too.

-As you can see, these symptoms are also part of AFS, since the two are linked by way of the NEM.
+As you can see, these symptoms are also part of Adrenal Fatigue, since the two are linked by way of the NEM.

 Nitric Oxide and Your Neuroaffect Circuit